-budgets and media investment plans. events beyond our control, including changes in client or move elsewhere due to our own performance or to Clients may reduce their business engagements with us, on resourcing and revenue The loss of major clients could have a material impact and aim to broaden the portfolio of products and services regular feedback from clients helps maintain strong client Consistently providing high quality work and getting available to, and taken up by, our clents. their teams specifically focus on meeting client demands The Chief Client Officer and Chief Product Officer and and business development activities. identification of new clients through active marketing
+budgets and media investment plans events beyond our control, including changes in client or move elsewhere due to our own performance or to Clients may reduce their business engagements with us on resourcing and revenue.
+The loss of major clients could have a material impact available to, and taken up by, our clients. and aim to broaden the portfol o of products and services their teams specifically focus on meeting client demands The Chief Client Officer and Chief Product Officer and Consistently providing high quality work and getting regular feedback from clients helps maintain strong client relationships.

-Diversification of the client portfol o including
+identification of new clients through active marketing and business development activities.
+Diversification of the client portfolio including